 Children of students are not allowed to be present in classes due to space restrictions, fire code compliance, and the need to limit distractions.
 To preserve and enhance learning opportunities for all class members, students have the responsibility to arrange for childcare away from classrooms and study areas.
 Emergency situations may be handled as faculty members see fit.

 The University welcomes working service animals who accompany people with disabilities.
+A service animal is not a pet or comfort (therapy) animal.
 Questions regarding comfort animals should be directed to the BYU-Idaho Disability Services Office.
 The University does not allow pets on the grounds or in buildings.
 Students and faculty members should not bring pets into offices or classrooms.

 Faculty members should kindly correct student misbehavior - in a private setting, as much as possible.
 Department chairs and experienced colleagues can provide counsel about effective strategies.
 Faculty members may recommend that students with serious or persistent behavior issues receive assistance from appropriate campus entities.